Marcosl14/Marcosl14/README.md

 ## 💪 Professional Background
 - :mortar_board: Since 2012 I´m graduated as an Electromechanical Engineering and since 2022 as a Programming Technician.
 - :computer: Working very hard to increase my programming knowledge.
-- :sparkler: Currently working for NaranjaX as Backend Developer.
+- :sparkler: Currently working for NaranjaX as Sr. Software Engineer.

 ## 👀 Interests